pulcams/sub0/README.md

 sudo 4s-import --verbose lcsaf ~/Downloads/subjects-skos-20140306.nt
 sudo 4s-httpd lcsaf -p 8000
 ```
-Do the same for lcnaf, using port 8001 (note: Oct 2014 file takes about 20G of disk space).
+Do the same for lcnaf, using say port 8001 (note: Oct 2014 file takes about 20G of disk space).

 ### Examples